 Once you’ve done the initial pass through on your photos, it’s time to start uploading them to Amazon Photos.

 I uploaded photos for the year from multiple devices – one device at a time.
 I used the Amazon Photos app on my phone to upload my phone’s photos wirelessly.

 Once everything was uploaded, I sorted the photos by “date taken” and then added all of the pictures taken in 2016 (for example) to an album for that year.
 You could choose to group your photos differently – any meaningful way that works for you will be great!

-The great thing is that within the year of photos, a little timeline appears on the righthand side of the screen, which breaks the photos down by month.
-This way I can quickly navigate to a particular set of photos if I want to.
+The great thing is that on your photos homepage, a little timeline appears on the righthand side of the screen, which breaks the photos down by year and month.
+This way you can quickly navigate to a particular set of photos if you want.

 Step Five: Do a Second Pass Through to Weed Out “the Uglies”